MetaStoreOpening/MetaStoreOpening.github.io/_posts/2022-05-09-ray_ban_glasses.md

 thumbnail: ray_ban_glasses_th.jpg
 youtube_id: JeKuyCGLFFE
 ---
-These Ray Ban Smart Glasses were comfortable and they could record video + audio and upload staright up to Facebook.
+These Ray Ban Smart Glasses were comfortable and they could record video + audio and upload straight up to Facebook.